kitsunies/emoji.lua/README.md

 ### emoji.get

-Returns the base class for errors.
+Returns the emoji code for coffee. (may or may not display terminals)

 ```lua
 lurror.error